 Shakespeare 400 Hub

-In 2016, APAC is acting as a hub for members to share information about the ways they plan to celebrate the Shakespeare anniversary.
-APAC’s website has a dedicated page listing members’ projects and events.
-To contribute to the page, please send details to email@example.com.
+In 2016, APAC acted as a hub for members to share information about the ways they were celebrating the Shakespeare anniversary.
+APAC’s website had a dedicated page listing members’ projects and events.

 - 2012/13: a grant of £2,500 to hold the study day ‘Theatrical Prints: Technology, Audience, and Resources’ (free to members).